@arkade-os/sdk Documentation - v0.4.21

 const readonlyIdentity = ReadonlySingleKey.fromPublicKey(publicKey)

-// Create a readonly wallet
+// Create a read-only wallet

 const readonlyWallet = await ReadonlyWallet.create({